dougsillars/3dio-website/src/docs/api/1/home-staging-ai.md

 })

 const sceneId = '62aa2e6a-b72d-46cb-989b-d55c96c9cb43'
-// this is the root node in the 3dio structure. furnishing results have to be
-// added to this for correct positioning. const levelEl = document.querySelector('.io3d-scene').firstElementChild
+// reference to the A-Frame root node const sceneEl = document.querySelector('a-scene')

-// get scene structure
-io3d.scene.getStructure(sceneId)
+// reference to the level ( parent node of furnishings ) let levelEl

+// let's start from zero and load the scene via the sceneId io3d.scene.getStructure(sceneId)
   .then(sceneStructure => {
+    // convert the sceneStructure to A-Frame elements let elements = io3d.scene.getAframeElementsFromSceneStructure(sceneStructure)
+    elements.forEach(el => {
+      // add them to the A-Frame scene sceneEl.appendChild(el)
+    })
     // find all spaces in the model const spaces = getSpaces([sceneStructure])
     // select a space directly
     // or create a ui to allow the user to select const spaceId = spaces[1].id
     const label = 'bedroom'
-    return io3d.staging.getFurnishings(sceneStructure, {spaceId: spaceId, label: label}) })
+    // request furnishings: first floor is selected and dining_living label is added by default return io3d.staging.getFurnishings(sceneStructure, {spaceId, label}) })
-  .then(sceneStructure => {
+  // the furnish call outputs sceneStructure of the furnishing proposal .then(sceneStructure => {
-    // to get these into A-Frame we can use
+    // to get these into A-Frame we can use again
     // the getAframeElementsFromSceneStructure method
-    var elements = io3d.scene.getAframeElementsFromSceneStructure(sceneStructure)
+    let elements = io3d.scene.getAframeElementsFromSceneStructure(sceneStructure)
+    // furnishings are always relative to their parent node which is the level levelEl = document.querySelector('.io3d-level')
     // add elements to the scene
     elements.forEach(el => {
       levelEl.appendChild(el)